2024 - The Year That The Wind Died

 FB IMG 1712500134855

-A lovely quite from Mr Wookie, who as most of you know has developed into one of the best wingers around (and no hernias).
+A lovely quote from Mr Wookie, who as most of you know has developed into one of the best wingers around (and no hernias).
 He posted asking if anyone thought Miners or Kearney would be best and was told it depends on what you want to do ie fin or wing.
 His response - Windsurfing, given up on that wing foiling nonsense.
 Somehow we don’t believe this…

 Paddy D went to Ards only to find the tide rising over the car park.
 And no smug remarks from sailing club members either as the rigging area was flooded.
 Later in the day Russell reported sailing on 5m but very lumpy (the water, not Russell).